Step 2: Drag and drop to take a first look

 Tableau generates the following chart with sales rolled up as a sum (aggregated).
 You can see total aggregated sales for each year by order date.

-When you first you create a view that includes time (in this case Order Date), Tableau automatically generates a line chart.
+When you first create a view that includes time (in this case Order Date), Tableau automatically generates a line chart.

 This line chart shows that sales look pretty good and seem to be increasing over time.
 This is good information, but it doesn't really tell you much about which products have the strongest sales and if there are some products that might be performing better than others.
 Since you just got started, you decide to explore further and see what else you can find out.